plancksecurity/iOS-planckForiOS/README.md

 The core data model files are generated with mogenerator, using a modified template (for generating protocol definitions as well).

+You only need to regenerate them when there were changes in the model.

 ```
 cd ~/src # Use the same base path here as previously